Diplomatic missions

 Website: www.mfa.bg/embassies/nigeria

-The CAR embassy in Brussels is accredited for Bulgaria.
+The Embassy of CAR in Brussels is accredited to Bulgaria.

 Address: Lambermontlaan 416, 1030, Brussels, Belgium